 Key Takeaway: Your fans can sometimes be the best source of content for your Facebook page, so acknowledge them and give them opportunities to share their own great experiences with your business on Facebook!
 This creates positive content not only on your Facebook page, but also on your fans’ Facebook pages when they interact with you.

-Success on Facebook looks different for every small business, but the good news is that no matter what your location, industry, or business type, you can build your own Facebook success story.
-What Facebook success have you seen from small businesses?
+Facebook marketing success looks different for every small business, but the good news is that no matter what your location, industry, or business type, you can build your own Facebook marketing success story.
+What success have you seen from leveraging Facebook for small businesses?
 Share your thoughts in a comment!